 He really wasn’t making this ‘conversation’ any easier.
 It was like talking to a brick wall.
 A brick wall that came up with retorts that left you stumped and full of questions.
 A sodding clever brick wall.

 “I’m sorry if I was a bitch.
 In defence.”
 I said, after another lifetime’s silence.
 Even though I wasn’t sure if I was actually sorry.
-I was sorry I’d caused a scene.
-But was I sorry I’d said what I’d said and done what I’d done?
-I didn’t know.
+I just thought I'd try that grown up thing Lily'd been banging on about.

 “I’m sorry if I could have hurt you.”
 Sirius replied, rather formally.

 “You couldn’t have hurt me…” Before I knew it I’d come out with a nonchalant comment and smirked, oh so modestly.